The KONAWEB Restaurant Page

 Food Trucks We Love - Califas Mexican food truck really has it together: their tacos, burritos and taco salad are all outstanding.
 You can find them at Food Truck Fridays, from 4-8pm at the Target parking lot, or in the HPM parking lot on Monday and Tuesday mornings from 9am-3pm, and they're in Waikoloa Village at the Waikoloa Night Market from 4-8pm on Saturdays.
 The Mexican food truck at Maku'u Farmers Market in Pahoa on Sundays (they are in half of the stand there that serves crepes) has a fantastic Shrimp Burrito Deluxe (I was advised by a friend to get it without the sausage).
 A special treat for us when we're in Waimea on a Wednesday or Saturday at lunchtime is to get grilled cheese sandwiches at Red Barn food truck at the Pukalani Stables farmers market.
 We love the Phoenix sandwich!
 The sandwiches come with a side of their excellent tomato bisque.

-Our Favorite Places to Get Pizza - Bianelli's at Keauhou Shopping Center has many diet options available and good pasta specials, and they are now open for Lunch (11am-2pm) and Dinner (4-8pm) every day of the week!
+Our Favorite Places to Get Pizza - Bianelli's at Keauhou Shopping Center is now open for Lunch (11am-2pm) and Dinner (4-8pm) every day of the week!
 The menu has been trimmed down and the pizza is pricier, but the flavor is still the one we crave most!
 Pau in Waimea - thin crust pizza, and the Vintner's Salad with champagne dressing is great.
-Black Rock Pizza's two locations - Kealakekua and Alii Gardens Marketplace in Kailua-Kona - are very good.
+Black Rock Pizza's two locations - Kealakekua and Coconut Grove Marketplace in Kailua-Kona - are very good.
 Ola Brew has good beers/hard ciders and gets raves on their burgers and flatbread pizzas.
 They have Kona and Hilo locations.
-Cafe Pesto on the Bayfront in Hilo has very good flatbread pizzas, and overall good food.
+Cafe Pesto on the Bayfront in Hilo has very good flatbread pizzas, and consistently good food.
 Of course, Kona Brewing Co. has great beers, and good pizza and salads.
 (BTW, Big Island Brewpub in Waimea makes great brew, but their food choices are kind of an afterthought.)

 Other Recommendations - Just had a great lunch at Original Thai in Kailua-Kona.
 Great flavors.
 Best Tom Kha in town.
 Family run.
 Having patience is a virtue here, because they are understaffed, and they make everything from scratch, but we love it.
 BTW, no alcohol served here, but you can bring your own wine or beer for a corkage fee of $2/person.
 We crave the chile rellenos at El Maguey Mexican restaurant in Kailua-Kona.
 Family run.
 Food is cooked to order, so, again, be patient, because you will wait a bit for your food.
 I always get the enchilada verde/chile relleno plate, but many of their dishes get raves from customers.
 (BTW, the restaurant opens at 11:30am for lunch, though their website says 11am.)

 Fancy/Schmancy - Our favorite places for special occasions are Pu'eo's Osteria in Waikoloa Village and Merriman's in Waimea.
 The Beach Tree Grill at the Four Seasons is very good, with live music in the evening.
-Keei Cafe in Kealakekua has consistently good food - a tried and true menu.
 Hale Kai at the Fairmont Orchid is a "casual," feet-in-the-sand restaurant, right on the ocean - not inexpensive.
 A step above, Ulu at the Four Seasons has many fans.

 Gypsea Gelato is wonderful, but pricey.
 Locations in downtown Kailua-Kona and Captain Cook.